Home » Asia Cup 2025 – Results, Standings & Final Highlights

 Asia Cup 2025 – Teams & Groups

-The Asia Cup 2025 features all five full members of the Asian Cricket Council (ACC) — India, Pakistan, Sri Lanka, Bangladesh, and Afghanistan.
+The Asia Cup 2025 featured all five full members of the Asian Cricket Council (ACC) — India, Pakistan, Sri Lanka, Bangladesh, and Afghanistan.

-These eight teams are divided into two groups of four.
-After the group stage matches, the top two teams from each group will advance to the Super Four stage, where the competition intensifies as teams battle for a spot in the final.
+These eight teams were divided into two groups of four.
+After the group stage matches, the top two teams from each group advanced to the Super Four stage, where the competition intensified as teams battled for a spot in the final.

 Group AGroup B